 Australian Corporal Daniel Keighran VC.
 The Victoria Cross is the purple ribboned cross which can be seen on the left of the medal bar

-The Conclusion of this Investigation into the Respective Claims of Batman and Superman to be regarded as Superheroes and Heroes
+The Conclusion of this Investigation into the Respective Claims of Batman and Superman to be Superheroes and Heroes

 Well by this stage I reckon I've lost half the Batman fans and pretty much all of the Superman fans.
 But if there's anyone else still reading, here are my conclusions:

-Whether either of these two is a superhero is really down to your interpretation of what constitutes a superhero.
-But given this is essentially a comic book term then I guess those of us in the other - real - world have to go by comic book definitions.
+Whether either of these two is a superhero is really down to your interpretation of what really is the definition of a superhero.
+But given this is essentially a comic book term then I guess those of us in the real world have to abide by comic book definitions.
 By these definitions, Superman is undoubtedly a 'superhero' and so I guess is Batman.

-I guess of course he may be heroic on those occasions when he takes on equally strong fellow Kryptonians.
+I guess of course he may be heroic on those rare occasions when he takes on equally strong fellow Kryptonians.
 But are there any other ways in which Superman could be regarded as a hero?
-Just one.
-He's a person who could use his power to dictate and demand total obedience, but instead he humbly chooses to serve, and in so doing he seemingly gives the lie to the old maxim that 'absolute power corrupts absolutely'.
+Just one I would venture.
+He is a person who could use his power to dictate and demand total obedience, but instead he humbly chooses to serve, and in so doing he seemingly gives the lie to the old maxim that 'absolute power corrupts absolutely'.
 I'm sure we would all wish that to be the case.
 And that, in my opinion, is his most worthy characteristic of all.

 There, my piece is concluded.
-It will currently be published here on my website, but when it finally receives the global recognition which it surely deserves, I will consider submitting it to an even more illustrious publishing organisation - no less than the Daily Planet itself.
+It is of course currently published here on my own website, but when it finally receives the global recognition which it surely deserves, I will consider submitting it to an even more illustrious publishing organisation - no less than the Daily Planet itself.
 Because those people really should know what their journalists are getting up to behind their backs!
 I just hope though that when I do, it doesn’t find its way on to the desk of staff reporter Mr C. Kent, awaiting his critical evaluation.
-If it does, and if he takes it all personally - well it’s been nice knowing you!
+If it does, and if he takes it all too personally - well it’s been nice knowing you!